 Are you struggling with an obstacle?
-These 8 reminders will help you with overcoming obstacles in life and getting through the challenges.
+These 8 reminders to help you overcome obstacles will get through the challenges.

 We’ll all face obstacles throughout life, to varying degrees.
 These challenges could be as simple as losing a package in the mail or as dire as losing a job.
 And while our thoughts and action will reflect the severity of the obstacle, one this is certain: we can overcome it.